gravitational/teleport/rfd/0058-desktop-file-transfer.md

 This option is **NOT** selected.

-### Option 2a: Pair RDP virtual file system extension with native browser upload/download
+### Option 2a: Pair RDP virtual file system extension with native browser upload/download (rejected)

 With this option, the user uploads a file by: